egeyardimci/Qr-Reader-With-Ui-Python/README.md

 # Qr-Reader-With-Ui-Python
 This is a project that allows you to use qr scanner libraries with an ui you can scan or create any qr code on your screen with the ui easily.
 Recomanded python version is 3.8 other versions can cause some problems.
-# Libraries that i used:
+# Libraries That I Used:
 -PyQt5
 -cv2
 -pyzbar